Why are proper temperatures crucial to keep food safe?

 Rapid cooling with food can also elevate the fridge’s temperature, which might contaminate other products if bacteria thrive.
 The best approach to swiftly but safely cool down food is to divide things into smaller amounts so they can cool down quickly, or if the environment is too warm, use ice and cold water.

 Importance of Food Thermometers

-There are particular cooking temperatures for different food, and cooks can use a thermometer to ensure that each item is prepared according to the specific needs of that ingredient.
+Food is appealing: There are particular cooking temperatures for different foods, and cooks can use a thermometer to ensure that each item is prepared according to the specific needs of that ingredient.
 This will ensure that the finished product has a good flavour and texture.